VictorRutskin/The-Monster-Slayer/README.md

 3.programmed to run on a screen of at least 1080:1920 size (regular) smaller size might break the game

-4. the game is made to be hard to complete on porpuse, if you have hard time checking the game you can use the 'M' button (it skips levels), to use it you need to click m, and before you get to the desired level walk to it and do not use 'M',
+4.the game is made to be hard to complete on porpuse, if you have hard time checking the game you can use the 'M' button (it skips levels), to use it you need to click m, and before you get to the desired level walk to it and do not use 'M',